 The Falcon Health Center realizes that a trip to the doctor’s office can be intimidating; especially for those who fear they may be discriminated against or misunderstood by the medical staff.
 We work very hard at the Falcon Health Center to create a safe environment for all students to feel at ease.
 Our top priority is student health, which can only be accomplished if students feel safe enough to come receive help.
 Students who identify as Lesbian, Gay, Bisexual, or Transgender may have different questions or concerns, but the Falcon Health Center is qualified and eager to assist everyone.

-To better serve our gender-variant, transsexual, and/or transgender students, we encourage open communication between health care providers and patients.
+To better serve our transgender, intersex and gender non-conforming students, we encourage open communication between health care providers and patients.

 Below are links that may be helpful to anyone with questions.